NeurodataWithoutBorders/nwbinspector/docs/best_practices/ecephys.rst

 ~~~~~~~~~~~~~~~~~~~~

 All spike times should be greater than zero.
 Being less than zero implies the spikes are either trial-aligned (and
-should therefore be aligned to the global :py:attr:`~pynwb.file.NWBFile.timestamp_reference_time`) or the
+should therefore be aligned to the global :py:attr:`~pynwb.file.NWBFile.timestamps_reference_time`) or the
-:py:attr:`~pynwb.file.NWBFile.timestamp_reference_time` is not set to agree with the
+:py:attr:`~pynwb.file.NWBFile.timestamps_reference_time` is not set to agree with the
 :py:attr:`~pynwb.file.NWBFile.session_start_time`.
 In either case the spike times (and all other temporal data) should
 be aligned to the earliest recorded timestamp in the file.